 Ro and Joia during the 3-day

-60 mile walk for breast cancer research
+60 mile walk for breast cancer research, THE #-DAY , SUSAN KOMEN , Walk for the Cure

 The New England Weavers Seminar 2009